nginxinc/nginx-wiki/source/temp/faq.rst

 Could someone explain how to configure and test the IMAP module (with a complete .conf example)?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Start with the configuration from the

 ..
-  `imapproxyexample`.
+   Temporarily omitted
+   Start with the configuration from the :doc:`imapproxyexample`.

-For detailed information about different configuration parameters, see the `Mail Core Module <http://wiki.nginx.org/NginxMailCoreModule>`_ page.
+For detailed information about different configuration parameters, see the |MailCoreModule| page.

 Related resources:

 ..
+   Temporarily omitted
+   * :doc:`imapauthenticatewithapachephpscript`
-  * `imapauthenticatewithapachephpscript`
+   * :doc:`imapauthenticatewithembeddedperlscript`

-* `Using Nginx embedded Perl module on the same server as the POP/IMAP proxy as the auth backend <http://wiki.nginx.org/NginxImapAuthenticateWithEmbeddedPerlScript>`_

 How can Nginx be deployed as an SMTP proxy, with a Postfix backend?